riverrun/genxword/README.rst

     sudo chmod 755 /usr/local/bin/genxword

-Instead of using the **git clone** command, you could also download the tarball from the **Downloads** tab, unpack it and change to the *riverrun-genxword* directory, and then run the last three commands.
+Instead of using the **git clone** command, you could also download the tarball from the **Downloads** tab, unpack it, change to the *riverrun-genxword* directory, and then run the last three commands.

 Note about svg files
 ====================

-The svg files are displayed correctly in chromium and firefox, but not in Libreoffice 3.4.3.
+The svg files are displayed correctly in Chromium and Firefox, but not in Libreoffice 3.4.3.